 In case you aren’t an Adobe Premiere or Final Cut expert, know that Facebook has its own simple video creation tool, although it doesn’t offer a very wide range of features.
-If you want to create a professional-looking video easily, why not use a platform that is easy to use and has all the features you might need?
+If you want to create a professional-looking video easily, with PlayPlay's Facebook video editor, you can turn your ideas into captivating videos in minutes, without any prior editing experience.
 You can try PlayPlay for free — just give it a go!

 One last thing—remember your editing should make your video stand out on a user’s News Feed.
 You’ll be competing against over 6 million active advertisers after all…